coi-dev/coi-specs/webpush-spec.md

   * `"chat"`: for chat messages, for the purpose of this documentation a chat email message is marked with the $Chat keyword .
 Compare for example the [COI Server Specification v1.0](coi-server-spec.md) for how to detect chat messages.
   * `"mail"`: for standard mail messages, excluding chat email messages.
   * `"all"`: for both standard mail and chat messages.
+* exclude_from: OPTIONAL list of mail addresses.
+If a mail address in this list matches the `from-email` for a notification it will not be sent to the MUA.
 * resource: object, the push resource as specified by [[RFC 8030](https://tools.ietf.org/html/rfc8030)] and [[RFC 8292](https://tools.ietf.org/html/rfc8292)] with the children `endpoint` and `keys`.
   * `endpoint` specifies the URL for sending push requests (string, max length is 512 octets).
   * `keys` specifies the encryption keys: